Voluntary National Insurance contributions: Gaps in your National Insurance record

 Information about National Insurance contributions, qualifying for the State Pension, understanding your National Insurance record and whether you should fill gaps in your record.

 Qualifying for State Pension

-If you are a man born before 6 April 1951 or a woman born before 6 April 1953 go to the nidirect page about qualifying for basic State Pension for more information:
+If you are a man born before 6 April 1951 or a woman born before 6 April 1953 find more about qualifying for basic State Pension at:

-If you are a man born on or after 6 April 1951 or a woman born on or after 6 April 1953 go to the nidirect page about qualifying for new State Pension for more information:
+If you are a man born on or after 6 April 1951 or a woman born on or after 6 April 1953 find more about qualifying for new State Pension at: